How We Saved Money By Creating Our Own Cable, Phone, & Internet Bundle

 My recommendation is to call the cable company to see if there are any specials you can get.
 If you live in an apartment complex, talk to the leasing office to see if they have any deals.

-Believe it or not,with some planning we created our own cable, high speed Internet, and TV package:
+Believe it or not,with some planning we created our own cable, high speed Internet, and TV package.
+It’s been great for us.

 The beauty is that you can always upgrade later if you decide.